gcwwgithub/VR_KringleCompany/BabylonJS.md

 ### Create Text
 ```
 const helloPlane = MeshBuilder.CreatePlane('hello plane', { size: 15 });
-//This line creates a plane mesh named 'hello plane' with a size of 15 units.
-This plane will serve as the background for displaying the text.

 helloPlane.position.y = 0;
 helloPlane.position.z = 5;

-//This line creates an advanced dynamic texture associated with the plane mesh.
-AdvancedDynamicTexture is a Babylon.js feature that allows for rendering 2D elements onto 3D objects.
 const helloTexture = AdvancedDynamicTexture.CreateForMesh(helloPlane);

 const helloText = new TextBlock('hello');